wingify/wingify.github.io/_posts/2013-11-25-e2e-testing-with-webdriverjs-jasmine.markdown

 Checkout some of the neat addons it gives you:

-1. Apart from querying element based on id, css selector, xpath etc, it lets you query on basis of binding, model, repeater etc. Sweat!
+1. Apart from querying element based on id, css selector, xpath etc, it lets you query on basis of binding, model, repeater etc. Sweet!

 2. It has Jasmine's `expect` function patched to accept promises.
 So, for example, in our previous test where we were checking for title: